ehsan-zaman/api-network-call--sf64-php83/README.md

 ```
 The first command can be skipped if the image is already built and no customization is done.

 Now, the project is up and running.
+Visiting the url - [https://localhost](https://localhost) will confirm the claim.
+As the docker configures the server to use SSL, it might be needed to accept the risk that is mentioned in the browser.
+And for using postman or other medium, it might be needed to disable the ssl verifier.

 Currently, there are 2 ways to perform the charging attempt.
 Using

 1. API endpoint `/payment/{gateway}` or
 2. Console command `bin/app-charge`